 In Ohio, Governor DeWine has issued a stay-at-home order that begins on Monday 3/23.
 Folks must stay at home with a few exceptions that include health and safety, outdoor exercise, and necessary supplies and services.
 Previously, restaurants and bars were closed but there was no stay-at-home mandate.
 Starting Monday, those in Ohio must stay at home except for essential services.
 There’s no emergency funding in place for local governments and small businesses at this time.

-In Florida, restaurants, bars, nightclubs, and schools are closed but Governor DeSantis is reluctant to shut down further, including the beaches in Florida even in the face of negative attention.
-Starting Monday 3/23, all state parks will be shut down in Florida and many local counties have a stay-at home policy.
+Starting April 1, Florida Governor Ron DeSantis issued a stay-at-home order, joining more than 30 other states who have done so.
 To support local communities responding to COVID-19, the governor has expedited the delivery of about $170 million in Hurricane Irma reimbursements to cities, counties and hospital districts.
 Other than that, no new emergency funding for businesses or local governments is currently available.

 In Idaho, certain counties like Blaine County with numerous cases of the coronavirus have a shelter-in-place order where folks may only leave their house for essential services.
 Governor Brad Little is behind other states in closing down schools or businesses across the entire state.
 In fact, an Idaho Congressman Russ Fulcher actually voted against the recent coronavirus aid package passed by the federal government.
 There has been no new emergency funding to fight COVID-19 in Idaho.